harumuki/thorsten-hans.com/_posts/2016-02-04-be-more-productive-with-pug.md

 ```

-That’s cool.
+That's cool.
 Besides `append` there is also `prepend`, demonstrated in the `blocks/prepend-block.pug` file.

 ```pug
 extends ./layout